Why World Vision is in Senegal

 - We focused on promoting the importance of healthcare insurance coverage for families through the government’s mutual health insurance initiative.

-- To improve child and maternal health, we provided growth monitoring sessions for children and trained healthcare workers on treating malnutrition.
-We also carried out campaigns on the importance of exclusive breast breastfeeding for the first six months and preparing healthy meals for toddlers with nutritious local ingredients.
+- We provided growth monitoring sessions for children and trained healthcare workers on treating malnutrition.
+We also carried out campaigns on the importance of exclusive breastfeeding for the first six months and preparing healthy meals for toddlers with nutritious local ingredients.

 - To improve water access and sanitation, we repaired and maintained borehole wells, offered personal hygiene trainings, and initiated the Community Led Total Sanitation (CLTS) approach.
 CLTS is used to stop open defecation, increase access to latrines, and teach communities about preventing waterborne illnesses.